Skip to table of contents

 Students may inspect and review their education records upon request to the appropriate records custodian or appropriate University staff person.
 Refer to the section within this policy that defines the type of records along with the location and name of the custodian.

-Students should submit to the records custodian or an appropriate University staff person a written request which identifies as precisely as possible the record or records he or she wishes to inspect.
+Students should submit to the records custodian or an appropriate University staff person a written request which identifies as precisely as possible the record or records the student wishes to inspect.

 The records custodian or an appropriate University staff person will make the needed arrangements for access as promptly as possible and notify the student of the time and place where the records may be inspected.
 Access must be given in 45 calendar days or less from the date of receipt of the request.

-When a record contains information about more than one student, the student may inspect and review only the records which relate to him or her.
+When a record contains information about more than one student, the student may inspect and review only the requesting student's records.
 Information that identifies the other student must be redacted.

 Correction of Education Records